Simple things you can do to help:

 “Homework refers to any work or activities which pupils are asked to do outside of lesson time, either on their own or with parents and carers”

-As a Mathematics and Computing College, we have developed support for pupils to complete more of their additional work by using ICT or e-learning.
+As an Academy, we have developed support for pupils to complete more of their additional work by using ICT or e-learning.
 Our Sir Tom Cowie Suite hosts over 100 computers and is available to all pupils before and after school, as well as lunchtimes.
 We also run regular catch-up and intervention lessons to assist our students.

 1. Study in the Same Place